PyChina/weekly/content/Issue/issue-13.md

 Find yourself hanging out on reddit, Facebook, Twitter or some other site?
 Use focus.py to block yourself from visiting these sites at particular times during the day, using simple firewall type rules to filter domains.

 - [roomahost](https://github.com/iwanbk/roomahost) (github.com)
 Awesome.
 Roomahost is an Open Source HTTP Relay written in Python with Gevent.
 Roomahost allows you to access a web server on your localhost on the internet.
-What makes this especially great is that you don’t have to configure port forwarding and are not required to have a public IP.
+What makes this especially great is that you don't have to configure port forwarding and are not required to have a public IP.

 - [Intellect](https://github.com/nemonik/Intellect) (github.com)
 The rules engine provided in intellect, a form of artificial intelligence.
 The memory retains knowledge relevant to the AI, and a set of rules authored in the DSL(domain specific language) that describe a necessary behavior to achieve some goal.
 Umm awesome.